PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 ### Validating requests

-Since you have access to the entire request object, and can issue any HTTP response from a workflow, you can implement custom logic to validate requests using any [Node code](/workflows/steps/code/).
+Since you have access to the entire request object, and can issue any HTTP response from a workflow, you can implement custom logic to validate requests using any [Node.js code](/code/nodejs/).

 For example, you can [require requests pass a specific secret in a header](https://pipedream.com/@dylburger/end-a-workflow-early-on-invalid-secret-p_YyCmmK/edit).
 Just copy the workflow and add your secret as the value of the the **Secret** param.
 Add the rest of your code in steps below this initial one.
 Requests must contain the secret: